Xila-Project/Old_core/Documentation/source/index.rst

 ##################
-Xila Documentation
+Xila documentation
 ##################

-Xila is an operating system for embedded devices.
+Welcome on Xila documentation Xila is an operating system for embedded devices.

 This documentation describes how to use, develop and contribute to the project.